A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics

 \subsection{Optimizer Validation}

-To ensure that the optimizer works correctly we solved the benchmark problem (\ref{eqn:bench}).
+To ensure that the optimizer works correctly, the benchmark problem (\ref{eqn:bench}) was solved.
 To that end, we use a metric for comparing the quality of a Pareto front.
-Given a point in the Pareto set, we compute the $m$ dimensional volume (for $m$ objectives) of the dominated space, relative a chosen origin.
-We visualize this for $2$ objectives in Figure~\ref{fig:hypervolume}.
+Given a point in the Pareto set, we compute the $m$ dimensional volume (for $m$ objectives) of the dominated space, relative to a chosen origin.
+This is visualized for $2$ objectives in Fig.~\ref{fig:hypervolume}.
 For further information and details of the implementation see~\cite{whbb:12}.
-Figure~\ref{fig:pisa_bench} and the corresponding hypervolume values in Table~\ref{tbl:bench_rms_error}.
+Figure~\ref{fig:pisa_bench} and the corresponding hypervolume values in Table~\ref{tbl:bench_rms_error} show expected convergence.
 The reference Pareto front is clearly very well approximated.
 It took a total of 1100 function evaluations to perform this computation.
 The hypervolume of the reference solution ($0.6575$) for our benchmark was computed by sampling the solution provided in~\cite{hbwh:05}.

-From Table~\ref{tbl:bench_rms_error} we deduce that we achieved satisfactory convergence to the sampled reference Pareto front after 1000 (plus the additional 100 evaluations for the initial population) function evaluations.
+Table~\ref{tbl:bench_rms_error} shows satisfactory convergence to the sampled reference Pareto front after 1000 (plus the additional 100 evaluations for the initial population) function evaluations.